EstimatedEst. Read Time: 19 minutes

 Continuing with the point above, let’s keep the chest where it is and plug those energy leaks by keeping the core tight.

-When you have a good tightening of your core, you won’t have any energy leaks throughout the kinetic chain.
+When you maintain core stability in your abs muscles including the rectus abdominis and transverse abdominis, you won’t have any energy leaks throughout the kinetic chain.

 Let’s go through that checklist one more time: